What's Next For The Hotel Giants?

-It was the turn of the New Year, London was about to get Baltic, I’d worked hard over Christmas and I wanted out.
+It was the turn of the New Year, London was about to get baltic, I’d worked hard over Christmas and I wanted out.
 A winter escape to save my soul.
-So I bravely turned to the good old ‘All Inclusive’.
+I needed a quick fix and bravely turned to the good old ‘All Inclusive’.
 You know the ones; queuing for the toast wheel in the morning, towels on sunbeds at the crack of dawn and a rather plump, shiny-faced man with a Bontempi organ playing Agadoo with gusto from 9pm daily.

 Cue audacious traveller turning up nose.

 In my defence, choices are limited when you only have a week, a certain budget and you want for nothing but sun and total relax.
 Plus the fact, all my creative decision making skills were sucked dry.

 Husband and I chose the Iberostar, whose branding reflected that of a petrol garage - everything from the signage, to the little, boxed shower cap was fastidiously stamped with its brash, bright and uninspiring logo.
 One can't really imagine it ever emitting what it was meant for, plus it is a million miles away from the true philosophy and character of this Spanish chain.

 Take the staff culture, for example.
 Reminiscent of Butlins circa 1984, it was almost refreshing, albeit a touch 'in your face'.
 Everyone from the reception staff, guest liaison, pool buddies (yes you read correctly) and the bar staff were flying the Iberero flag.
 They were friendly, fun and professional at all times and certainly deserved a better standing brand behind them to support their discernible dedication.